jenseneicher-mines/welcomecaptain/README.md

 Some cool CSS effects we used were making the data object images that you click for points only visible when you hover over them.
 The ship choosing page also has a cool effect of changing the border color.
 The button at the win screen also rotates around the y axis a couple times for some added flair.

-# TODO
-# add more here for what you had difficulty with
 Things that were a bear to implement in the Javascript were making sure users could only get one point per data object, eg. they couldn't spam a data object and get all the points, they would instead have to visit every planet.

 Finding properly formatted and high quality pictures for the surface of planets was difficult.